 On top of that, you can expect the new router to have a similar web interface, mobile, and networking settings/features as existing routers in TP-Link’s Archer family.

-According to the networking vendors, the new Archer AXE200 Omni will support its OneMesh feature right out of the box and also comes with HomeShield for online protection and Parental Controls.
+Finally, the new Archer AXE200 Omni will also support OneMesh right out of the box and also comes with HomeShield for online protection — especially for vulnerable IoT devices — and Parental Controls.

 Availability and pricing